 As you can see, this simple step automatically generates R code to open the

-.sql file, read its content into a string, and pass it to the RODBC package to send it to SQL Sever.
+.sql file, read its content into a string, and pass it to the RODBC package to send it to SQL Server.

-With this in place, you can now you can interactively write R code that manipulates the
+You can now interactively write R code that manipulates the

 InputDataSet dataframe as desired.
 Remember that you can just select R code in the editor and send it to the interactive window by pressing Ctrl+Enter.

 StoredProcedure.Template.sql, finally, contains the template for generating your SQL Stored Procedure: